-Application : Applied Explanation on application of the practice The NRC comprises three (3) non-executive directors with a majority of independent directors.
-The segregation of the NRC's functions and responsibilities in relation to nomination and remuneration matters is clearly stated in its TOR, which is available on AAGB's website at: https://ir.airasia.com/misc/terms-of-reference-of-nomination-and-remuneration-committees.pdf The NRC meets as and when required.
-It held three (3) meetings during the Financial Year which were attended by all the members.
-The NRC also reviewed and recommended to the Board, AAGB's Remuneration Policy Statement for the Directors, Executive Chairman, CEO, and Presidents of AAGB, CEOs of subsidiaries and staff to ensure rewards commensurate with their contributions to the Group's growth and profitability annually.
+Application : Applied Explanation on application of the practice : : The NRC comprises three (3) non-executive directors with a majority of independent directors.
+The segregation of the NRC's functions and responsibilities in relation to nomination and remuneration matters is clearly stated in its TOR, which is available on Capital A's website at https://capitala.airasia.com/misc/AAGB_Terms_of_Reference-Nomination_and_Remuneration_Committee.pdf The NRC meets as and when required.
+It held five (5) meetings during the Financial Year which were attended by all its members.
+The NRC also reviewed and recommended to the Board, Capital A's Remuneration Policy Statement for the Directors, Executive Chairman, CEO, and Presidents of Capital A, CEOs of subsidiaries and staff to ensure rewards commensurate with their contributions to the Group's growth annually.
 The NRC further reviewed the performance of the Executive Chairman and CEO and recommended to the Board that there be no adjustments in remuneration and/or reward payments, due to various limitations primarily caused by the impact of the virus pandemic on the Company's operations and this would be re-considered at a later stage when the situation improves.
-The Executive Chairman and CEO had voluntarily received a reduction in their salaries of up to 100% during the financial year.
 The NRC ensured the remuneration for Non-Executive Directors and Independent Directors of the Company are linked to their responsibilities as members of the Board and Committees and contributions to the effective functioning of the Board.
-Based on the annual review of the Directors' Remuneration by the NRC, the NRC proposed and the Board affirmed that the Non-Executive
+Based on the annual review of the Directors' Remuneration by the NRC, the NRC proposed and the Board affirmed that the Non-Executive Directors' Remuneration for the period from 22 July 2021 until the next

-Directors' Remuneration for the period from 28 September 2020 until the next Annual General Meeting ("AGM") of the Company to be held in the year 2021 shall be as shown below:-
+AGM of the Company to be held in the year 2022 shall be as shown below:-

-Non-Executive Directors' Fees (per annum) Non-Executive Chairman (RM) Per Non- Executive Director/Per other Committee Member (RM)

-Board of Directors N/A 262,500

-AC 75,000 60,000

-NRC 55,000 35,000

-SRB 55,000 35,000

-RMC 55,000 35,000

-Non-Executive Directors' Board of Committees

-Benefits (per attendance by Directors (RM)

-each director or committee member) (RM)

-Meeting allowance 2,000 2,000

-Other Non-Executive Directors' Benefits

-Insurance premiums on Up to a total am ount of RM100,000

-medical coverage, and other for all the Non-E xecutive Directors

-claimable expenses incurred in the course of carrying out their duties.
+Non-Executive Directors' Fees (per annum) Non- Executive Chairman (RM) Per Non-Executive Director/Per other Committee Member (RM) Board of Directors N/A 262,500 Audit Committee 75,000 60,000 Nomination and Remuneration Committee 55,000 35,000 Safety Review Board 55,000 35,000 Risk Management and Sustainability Committee 55,000 35,000 Non-Executive Directors' Benefits (per attendance by each Director or committee member) Board of Directors (RM) Board Committees (RM) Meeting allowance 2,000 2,000 Other Non-Executive Directors' Benefits Insurance premiums on medical coverage, and other claimable expenses incurred in the course of carrying out their duties.
+Up to a total amount of RM100,000 for all Non-Executive Directors.

 Section 230(1) of the Companies Act 2016 provides, amongst others, that "the fees" of the directors and "any benefits" payable to the directors of a listed company shall be approved at a general meeting.
-In this respect, shareholders' approval on the above Directors' remuneration structure had been sought and the resolution was approved at the Third AGM of the Company held in September, 2020.
+In this respect, shareholders' approval on the above Directors' remuneration structure had been sought and the resolution was approved at the Fourth AGM of the Company held in July, 2021.